 Early Stage SBICs

-The SBA has authorized a type of SBIC known as an Early Stage SBIC to promote entrepreneurship and support high growth companies.
+The SBA authorized Early Stage SBICs to promote entrepreneurship and support high growth companies.
 An Early Stage SBIC must invest at least 50% of its capital in companies that have never been cash flow positive.
-Early Stage SBICs are eligible to apply for leverage from the SBA for up to $50 million and not to exceed 1X the SBIC’s private capital.
+In September 2017 SBA announced that the Early State SBIC Program would not be renewed.
+In the announcement, SBA encourages venture capital fund managers to seek unleveraged SBIC licenses.

-Under the Impact Investment Fund Program, the SBA created Impact SBICs.
-Impact SBICs must invest 50% of their capital in companies located in underserved communities (including economically distressed areas) and rural communities, companies in designated sectors, such as clean energy, education and certain advanced manufacturing, and BIR/STTR grant recipients or in certain fund-identified impact investing strategies.
-Applicants for an Impact SBIC license are eligible for an expedited licensing process.
+Under the Impact Investment Fund Program, Impact SBICs must invest 50% of their capital in companies located in underserved communities (including economically distressed areas) and rural communities, companies in designated sectors, such as clean energy, education and certain advanced manufacturing or in certain fund-identified impact investing strategies.
+Impact SBIC license applicants were eligible for an expedited licensing process.
+SBA terminated the Impact Investment Fund Program in September 2017.
+SBA stated that while the program was being terminated SBA is still committed to granting SBIC licenses to funds that finance small businesses in underserved areas or focus on investments having positive social impact.